 Exhibitionistic Disorder is a mental disorder that causes a person to expose his sexual organs—or genitals–to other people, usually people they’ve never met and are not expecting it, according to the American Psychiatric Association.
 The exhibitionist gets sexual enjoyment from the behavior.

-Exhibitionistic Disorder is under the paraphilic disorders classification.
+Exhibitionistic Disorder is under the classification of the paraphilic disorder.
 The word paraphilia means an extreme sexual interest that’s not normal genital stimulation.
 A paraphilia is an extreme and continued sexual interest, such as ongoing fantasies, desires and behaviors that are sexual.
 They can center on children, animals or things.
 Sometimes the person’s focus is based on his own sexual activities.

 Most exhibitionists are men, and individuals with the disorder may intentionally arrange for other people to watch them while they’re having sex with other people.
 The disorder may begin in late adolescence or early adulthood.